zuiko21/minimOS/architecture.md

 ## Generic minimOS architecture
-At first glance, **minimOS** architecture might look similar to that of CP/M, but there are significant differences:
+At first glance, **minimOS** architecture might look similar to that of CP/M, but there are significant differences.
+Have a look at this graph:

 ![minimOS architecture](mOS-arch.jpeg)